 About the Developmental Leadership Program (DLP)

-Six organizing propositions underpin the work:
+Six organising propositions underpin our work:

-- The forms and processes of leadership directly influence the nature and quality of institutions and the patterns of state building.
+- The forms and processes of leadership directly influence the nature and quality of institutions and the patterns of state-building.

 - Developmental ‘leadership’ is a political process, involving the legitimacy, authority and capacity to mobilise people and resources, and to forge coalitions, in pursuit of developmental goals.

 - Coalitions (formal and informal) are groups of leaders and organisations that come together to achieve objectives they could not achieve on their own.

 - Coalitions are the key political mechanisms that can resolve collective action problems, and are often based on prior networks.

 - Institutions matter, but more attention needs to be given to issues of politics, power and agency, and therefore to the role of leaders, organisations and coalitions in shaping effective institutions.

 - Domestic leaders, elites and coalitions are the agents required to contest, negotiate and devise legitimate, effective and durable institutions.

 A global partnership